-After splashing around for the better part of the day we grabbed some seafood, a 4-pack of local mango IPA deliciousness, and headed back to the hacienda.
+After splashing around for the better part of the day with a colony of sea lions we grabbed some seafood, an amazing 4-pack of mango IPA, and headed back to the hacienda.
 I have always liked San Diego, and with a miserable three days in LA ahead, dreaded the notion of leaving.

 It was the next day, on our way to Zion National Park, that the Pathfinder truly began to prove its worth, as it went from luggage-hauling pack mule to mud-slinging animal in no time flat.
 Up to that point the SUV had been all intuitive cruise control and squeezing as many miles out of every tank as possible, which was par for the course considering the amount of interstate time we had endured.
 But when Nissan’s navi accidentally sent us down a road that was little more than a mud-rutted slosh fest, curiosity got the best of me, and I engaged 4×4-i (Intuitive 4WD), with the expectation that the vehicle would figure out the rest.